OmnisStudio/Omnis-JSFileZip/README.md

 # Omnis-JSFileZip
 Library shows how you can create a zip file of images and download it to your browser using the JS File Control.

-Requires Omnis Studio 8.1.2 or above and Java to be installed.
+Requires Omnis Studio 8.1.2 or above.

+The library uses Java Objects so the Java JDK or JRE needs to be installed and configured on your computer.
+For details about installing and configuring Java refer to: http://www.omnis.net/documentation/extendingomnis/index.jsp?detail=03javaobjs.html#chapter-3java-objects

 ## Contents
 ### JSFILEZIP